lsst-dm/dm_dev_guide/usdf/batch.rst

 https://sdf.slac.stanford.edu/public/doc/#/batch-compute

-Rubin currently has 7 128 core Romes in its rubin partition.
+Rubin currently has an allocation of 2000 cores.
+Currently only a single slurm partition is defined, called "roma".
 No special batch queues exist yet.